 Exercise #3: With mouth wide open, move the tip of tongue to roof of your mouth, and move the tip of tongue back toward the tonsils.
 Hold this position for a few seconds.
 Then stick tongue out of the mouth and stretch it as far as possible.
 Hold this position for another few seconds.
 Repeat this sequence 6 to 12 times a day.

 Dehydration can cause cramping, especially in the shoulders, neck, and jaw joint.
-Aim for about 100 ounces of water per day.
 It is strongly advised to drink 8 ounces every hour during the day, so that the intake is evenly distributed throughout the day.
+A good goal is to aim for about 100 ounces of water per day.
+Nourishing, water-based foods, like lettuce, cucumber, watermelon, strawberries, and more, can also contribute to your overall hydration levels.

 Magnesium and calcium deficiency play a significant role in TMJ pain.
-Calcium makes bones strong, and magnesium is said to reduce tension in the muscles.
+Calcium is proven to keep the bones strong, and magnesium is said to reduce tension in the muscles.

-Recommended foods that are high in calcium and magnesium include (but are not limited to): avocados, nuts (almonds, cashews, and walnuts), spinach, oatmeal, pumpkin, cabbage, coconut, and bananas.
+Wondering how to include more these healthy minerals in your diet?
+Recommended foods that are high in calcium and magnesium include (but are not limited to): avocados, nuts (including almonds, cashews, and walnuts), spinach, oatmeal, pumpkin, cabbage, coconut, and bananas.

 Changing Unhealthy Lifestyle Habits